SkylineCommunications/dataminer-docs/connector-help/connector_help/Specialty_Microwave_Corp_11464-507.md

 # Specialty Microwave Corp 11464-507

-This driver uses serial communication to communicate with a switching module.
+This connector uses serial communication to communicate with a switching module.
 This module powers to up to four low-noise amplifiers (LNB) and provides redundancy protection switching logic for the LNBs.

 ## About